christopher-silvey/Beckin-Google-Injector/readme.txt

 No. Beckin Google Injector only injects tracking scripts.
 It does not add visible elements to your site’s front end.

 == Changelog ==

+= 1.0.6 =
+* Removed the `.gitignore` file from the distributed plugin so hidden files are not shipped.
+* Added a `languages` directory with a placeholder index file to match the plugin header `Domain Path` and satisfy Plugin Check.

 = 1.0.5 =
 * Removed `.gitignore` from the distributed plugin so hidden files are not shipped.